Streamer-Stats/lenny/README.md

-# League of legends api - Brain MicroService
+# Streamer Stats - Brain MicroService
 This microservice handle events of anothers api to push formated informations to league-api socket server, About an idea to create interactive graphics for twitch.